 - no promotional advertisement, handbill, placard, poster, dodger, billboard, electronic billboard or any other means of display, handouts, buttons, badges, or election signs of any kind are allowed within thirty metres (100 feet) of the polling station.
-(A polling station is defined as a building, or a portion of a building, secured by a Returning Officer for the taking of the votes of electors an advance polling day or on Election Day). - on advance polling days, no loud speakers may be used for campaigning that can be heard within thirty meters of a polling station; - on Election Day, no loud speakers may be used for campaigning that can be heard within thirty meters of a polling station; - on Election Day, no advertising of any kind (using signs or using loud speakers) may be done on or from any moving motor vehicle anywhere in the electoral district; - candidates or campaign workers may greet electors outside a polling station but remain subject to the advertising restrictions noted above.
+(A polling station is defined as a building, or a portion of a building, secured by a Municipal Returning Officer for the taking of the votes of electors an advance polling day or on Election Day). - on advance polling days, no loudspeakers may be used for campaigning that can be heard within thirty metres of a polling station; - on Election Day, no loudspeakers may be used for campaigning that can be heard within thirty metres of a polling station; - on Election Day, no advertising of any kind (using signs or using loudspeakers) may be done on or from any moving motor vehicle anywhere in the rural district, local government, school subdistrict, or health subregion; - candidates or campaign workers may greet electors outside a polling station but remain subject to the advertising restrictions noted above.
 However, electors on their way to the polling station must not be impeded on their way to or from the poll by candidates or campaign workers.
 This means candidates and campaign workers must give voters free and unimpeded access to the entry doors to the polling station.